Kohinata Hakurō: Military activities

 Kohinata was taken under the wing of Zhang Zongchang, general of the Fengtian clique and subordinate to Zhang Zuolin, and participated in the Second Zhili-Fengtian War.
 However, after the Huanggutun Incident in 1928, Kohinata started conspiring against the Fengtian clique in secret, but he failed and was expelled.

 In 1924, Ōmoto leaders Onisaburo Deguchi and Morihei Ueshiba headed to Inner Mongolia on the invitation of mounted bandit Lu Zhankui.
 However, they were attacked by Zhang Zuolin and captured.
 Kohinata, having heard of this, went around, eventually confirming they were Japanese, leading to Zhang Zuolin releasing them.

 In 1935, Kohinata, on the orders of the Kwantung Army, joined the Green Gang in Tianjin.
 He became a senior leader of the "Tong" group in the gang, and pushed for the autonomy of the Five Northern Provinces of China.
 During World War II, Kohinata was ordered to pursue his activities in Shanghai.

 After Japan's surrender in 1945, Kohinata was found in a villa in Qianzhou, Wuxi, Jiangsu Province by the National Government, and arrested for the crime of treason (hanjian).
 However, it was confirmed that he was not of Chinese but of Japanese nationality.
 Therefore, he could not be prosecuted for treason, and so he was released, going back to Japan.

-In 1982, Kohinata died in Shinjuku, Tokyo, Japan.
+Kohinata later served as an advisor to the intelligence agency of the Ikeda cabinet.
+He died in Shinjuku, Tokyo in 1982.